 In Austria, there are three types of work permit to apply for: restricted (for one year), standard (two years) and unrestricted (for five years).
 What you can get will depend on your situation.

 There are also student and graduate visas, as well as a start-up founder route, which requires a 50,000 Euros investment in a company.

-Another investment-style visa in Austria is known as the Self-Employed Key Worker permit and involves investing 100,000 Euros into the Austrian economy, as well as the creation of new jobs or technologies.
+Another investment-style visa in Austria is the Self-Employed Key Worker permit and involves investing 100,000 Euros into the Austrian economy, as well as the creation of new jobs or technologies.

 Continue Reading: What are Work Visas in Austria for Non-EU?

-In Germany, there are several visa routes including a job seeker permit for recent graduates of a recognised university, study permit, work visa, au pair visa, internship visa or a self-employment/freelance permit.
+In Germany, there are several visa routes including a job seeker permit for recent graduates of a recognized university, study permit, work visa, internship visa or a self-employment/freelance permit.

 Like in Austria, there is also an investment route in Germany for people that want to set up a business in the country.
 There is no official minimum amount of investment but there is a recommendation that it should be at least 360,000 Euros.

 Continue Reading: How to get Job seeker Visa of Germany?